vocality-org/discord-listen/README.md

 **Mocha command test**

-A test for a command of your discord bot could look like this.
+A mocha test for a command of your discord bot could look like this.

 ```js
 import assert from 'assert';